elabftw/elabdoc/doc/backup.rst

     mysql -uroot -p # login to mysql prompt
     # here you type the password you put in MYSQL_ROOT_PASSWORD in the /etc/elabftw.yml file
-    Mysql> drop database elabftw; # delete the brand new database Mysql> create database elabftw; # create a new one Mysql> use elabftw; # select it
+    Mysql> drop database elabftw; # delete the brand new database Mysql> create database elabftw character set utf8mb4 collate utf8mb4_0900_ai_ci; # create a new one Mysql> use elabftw; # select it
-    Mysql> source mysql_dump-YYYY-MM-DD.sql; # import the backup Mysql> exit;
+    Mysql> set names utf8; # make sure you import in utf8 (don't do this if you are in latin1) Mysql> source mysql_dump-YYYY-MM-DD.sql; # import the backup Mysql> exit;